Values and Beliefs

 About Jason Dobson, OCT, B. Ed.
 BSM

 Jason's experience with children dates back to 2003 and he has served all kinds of roles including, Camp Counselor, Trip Supervisor, Volunteer, Primary / Junior Classroom teacher, Athletic Director, Coach and General Manager.

 Jason graduated Brock University in 2007 with an Honours Degree in Sport Management.

 In 2010 Jason graduated from UOIT with a degree in Education and was accepted into the Ontario College of Teachers.

-Jason has completed additional qualifications in Physical Education from the Univiersity of Toronto in 2011.
+Jason has completed additional qualifications in Physical Education from the Univiersity of Toronto and Kindergarten from York University.